 Form-based user interface: It is applied for introducing data into a software or application through limited options such as a menu.

 Graphical user interface: A visual user interface output with a tangible user interface input (monitor and keyboard).

 Touch user interface: It is a form of tangible user interfaces.
-Today, smartphones, tablets, even watches in some cases and any other devices that have a touch screen implemented do contain this specific interface.
+Today, smartphones, tablets, even watches in some cases and, any other devices that have a touch screen contain this specific interface.